Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 You’ve probably heard the phrase, “abs are made in the kitchen,” which means that exercise and diet go hand in hand when it comes to slimming down or toning up.

-This does NOT mean you have to adopt one of the latest fad diets floating around.
-What it does mean, is that losing weight comes from a calorie deficit.
+This does NOT mean you have to adopt one of the latest fad diets.
+What it does mean, is that losing weight requires a caloric deficit.

-If you’re gaining weight from running, maybe it’s because you’ve started taking in additional calories to fuel your run – but are overdoing it.
+If you’re gaining weight from running, it might be because you’ve started taking in extra calories to fuel your run but are overdoing it.

-Running is usually a great way to make that happen because you can burn so many calories through sprinting or long-distance running.
+Running is usually a great way to make that happen because you can burn calories through sprinting or long-distance running.

-Experiment with different sources of fuel and nutrition regimes: I typically recommend consuming a carbohydrate-based snack an hour or two before your run.
+Experiment with different sources of fuel and nutrition regimes: I am a proponent of consuming a snack that’s predominantly carbs an hour or two before your run.
+Carbs ensure your glycogen stores are topped off.

 2. You’re Gaining Muscle